ChristosGoulas/Latex-Editor/README.md

 track of the document evolution history, at any time.
 The history consists of a sequence of subsequent versions of the Latex document.
 The mechanism should provide at least two alternative storage strategies for the document evolution history:
--o Volatile (default strategy): for each document change the mechanism keeps the previous version of the document in a main memory list of subsequent document versions.
+- Volatile (default strategy): for each document change the mechanism keeps the previous version of the document in a main memory list of subsequent document versions.
--o Stable: for each document change the mechanism keeps the previous version of the document on disk storage.
+- Stable: for each document change the mechanism keeps the previous version of the document on disk storage.